martinrist/typescript-knowledgebase/wiki/Objects.md

     };
     ```

-- Excess property checks only trigger for object literals being created in
+- These _excess property checks_ only trigger for object literals being created
-  locations that are declared to be an object type - providing an existing
+  in locations that are declared to be an object type - providing an existing
   object literal bypasses excess property checks.

 - Object types can be nested: